deepminer142/logistic_growth/README.md

 ![](https://github.com/deepminer142/logistic_growth/blob/main/raw_data_on_log_plot.png)

-- Plot of a semi-log plot with time (mins) on the x axis and population size (N) on the y axis as a logarithmic scale.
+- A semi-log plot with time (minutes) on the x-axis and population size (N) on the y-axis, displayed on a logarithmic scale.
-- By transforming population size, there is now a linear relationship between population and time.
+- By transforming the population size, a linear relationship between population and time is now observed.
-- As such the graph now shows an increasing linear relationship at the start, which then becomes constant.
+- Consequently, the graph initially shows an increasing linear relationship, which then levels off and becomes constant.

-### Observation
+### Observations
 **1. When K is much greater than N<sub>0</sub> and t is small, the population grows exponentially.**

 - Therefore,